The Road of Photographer Constance Stuart Larrabee: A Conversation with Author Peter Elliott

-It was only when she was seventy years old that a close friend, Ed Maxcy, convinced her to share her portfolio of images from rural South African villages, the war, the street life of Johannesburg and Tangier Island on the Chesapeake Bay.
+It was only when she was seventy that a close friend, Ed Maxcy, convinced her to share her portfolio of images from her visits to rural South African villages, the war, the streets of Johannesburg and, later, Tangier Island on the Chesapeake Bay.
 She began working with such distinguished institutions such as the Corcoran Gallery, Smithsonian’s National Museum of African Art, Yale’s Center for British Art, Washington’s National Museum of Women in the Arts, as well as our own Washington College and Chesapeake Bay Maritime Museum, through much of the eighties and early nineties on several well received exhibitions.
 All of which gave Larrabee the certain knowledge that her lifetime contribution to photography had been well-noted before she died in 2000.

-But for those who have never heard her name, let alone seen her stunning images, there is good news to be had.
+But for those who have never heard her name, or seen her stunning images, there is good news to be had.
 Almost twenty years after her passing, fellow South African and author Peter Elliott has just completed a new biography of Larrabee after two years of extensive research.

-Through the wonders of technology, the Spy interviewed Peter via Skype from his retirement home in Languedoc, France to talk about Constance, her photography, and her lasting legacy of her work.
+Through the wonders of technology, the Spy interviewed Peter via Skype from his retirement home in Languedoc, France to talk about Constance, her photography, and the lasting legacy of her work.

 This video is approximately twenty-eight minutes in length.
 Constance: One Road to Take: The Life and Photography of Constance Stuart Larrabee can be purchased at the Book Plate in Chestertown or on Amazon here.